Lower School

 First Grade

-In first grade at All Saints Day School, our curriculum is designed to help children develop strong academic habits, build caring relationships, and foster independent thinking.
+Our First Grade curriculum is designed to help children develop strong academic habits, build caring relationships, and foster independent thinking.

 The tradition of our rich curriculum and nurturing community work together to develop the academic practices and social skills that will serve our students during this very important first year as well as the years ahead.